MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/how-to/create-multi-service-resource.md

 # Create an Azure AI services multi-service resource

-To use Multimodal Intelligence, you need an Azure AI services resource.
+To use Content Understanding, you need an Azure AI services resource.
 The multi-service resource enables access to multiple Azure AI services with a single set of credentials.

 1. To get started, you need an active [**Azure account**](https://azure.microsoft.com/free/cognitive-services/).
 If you don't have one, you can [**create a free 12-month subscription**](https://azure.microsoft.com/free/).